shaun6125/code-institute-major-project-1/README.md

 - [w3schools](https://www.w3schools.com/)

 All media has been created by myself for this project.
-The carousel was inspired by a tutorial found on [youtube] (ADD LINK HERE!!!)
-The social medial icons were inspired by a tutorial found on [youtube] (ADD LINK HERE!!!)
+The carousel was inspired by a tutorial found on [youtube] (https://www.youtube.com/watch?v=j1-Ak3WWV_g) The social medial icons were inspired by a tutorial found on [youtube] (https://www.youtube.com/watch?v=gYErZW-N-Y0)

 ## ACKNOWLEDGEMENTS